Oakland Athletics' Seth Brown celebrates his two-run home run against...

 Oakland Athletics' Seth Brown celebrates his two-run home run against the Detroit Tigers in 2022.
 Credit: AP/Paul Sancya

-Yankees GM Brian Cashman has pushed back on the notion that his team is “running it back” in 2026 with essentially the same roster as last year’s.
-But there is no question the franchise has had far busier offseasons (the winter preceding 2025, for instance).
+Yankees general manager Brian Cashman has pushed back on the notion that his team is “running it back” in 2026 with essentially the same roster as last year’s.
+There is no question, however, that the franchise has had far busier offseasons (the winter preceding 2025, for instance).
 Still, despite a lack of big-name acquisitions from outside the organization, that didn't mean there was no movement in adding new faces.
 Among them:

 Ryan Weathers, LHP

-Acquired from the Marlins for minor league outfielders Dillon Lewis and Brendan Jones and minor league infielders Dylan Jasso and Juan Matheus.
-Weathers was added to provide rotation depth — a must because starters Gerrit Cole, Carlos Rodon, and Clarke Schmidt will all start the season on the IL — and, the Yankees hope, to serve as a multi-inning option out of the bullpen later.
+Acquired from the Marlins for minor-league outfielders Dillon Lewis and Brendan Jones and minor-league infielders Dylan Jasso and Juan Matheus, Weathers was added to provide rotation depth — a must because starters Gerrit Cole, Carlos Rodon and Clarke Schmidt will start the season on the injured list — and, the Yankees hope, to serve as a multi-inning option out of the bullpen later.

 Cade Winquest, RHP

-Selected by the Yankees in the first round of this winter’s Rule 5 Draft from St. Louis.
+Winquest was selected by the Yankees in the first round of this winter’s Rule 5 draft from St. Louis.
 The Yankees' analytics group sees potential in the 25-year-old’s ability to spin the ball.
-As a result, Winquest, who posted a 3.99 ERA in 25 games (23 starts) in stints with High-A Peoria and Double-A Springfield, will be given every opportunity to grab a roster spot in the spring.
+As a result, Winquest, who posted a 3.99 ERA in 25 games (23 starts) with High-A Peoria and Double-A Springfield, will be given every opportunity to grab a roster spot in spring training.

 Angel Chivilli, RHP

-Acquired from the Rockies in exchange for minor league infielder T.J.
-Rumfield.
-Chivilli, who had a 7.06 ERA in 43 games last season for the Rockies and a 4.55 ERA in 30 games the season before that, is the kind of bullpen reclamation project the Yankees have had recent success with.
+Acquired from the Rockies in exchange for minor-league infielder T.J.
+Rumfield, Chivilli — who had a 7.06 ERA in 43 games last season for the Rockies and a 4.55 ERA in 30 games the season before that — is the kind of bullpen reclamation project with which the Yankees have had recent success.

 Paul DeJong, INF

-Signed to a minor league deal.
-Righthanded-hitting infielder has played second, third and short in his nine-year career, making the NL All-Star team in 2019 while with the Cardinals.
-More organizational depth in the infield.
-Non-roster invitee to big-league camp.
+Signed to a minor-league deal, the righthanded-hitting infielder has played second, third and shortstop in his nine-year career, making the NL All-Star team in 2019 while with the Cardinals.
+The non-roster invitee to big-league camp gives the Yankees more organizational depth in the infield.

 Zack Short, INF

-Signed to a minor league deal.
-Veteran righthanded-hitting infielder who can play second, third and short.
-Provides organizational infield depth.
-Non-roster invitee to big-league camp.
+Signed to a minor-league deal, Short is a righthanded-hitting infielder who can play second, third and shortstop.
+The non-roster invitee to big-league camp provides organizational infield depth.

 Seth Brown, OF/1B

-Signed to a minor league deal in December.
-The lefty-swinging Brown spent the previous seven seasons with the A’s, totaling 74 homers.
-Organizational depth at positions of need.
-Non-roster invitee to big-league camp.
+Signed to a minor-league deal in December, the lefthanded-hitting Brown spent the previous seven seasons with the A’s, totaling 74 homers.
+The non-roster invitee to big-league camp provides organizational depth at positions of need.

 Max Schuemann, INF

-Acquired earlier this week from the Athletics in exchange for minor league righthander Luis Burgos.
-The 28-year-old utility man, who was added to the 40-man roster, hit .197 in 101 games with the A’s last season, appearing defensively in games at second, third, short, leftfield, centerfield and rightfield.
-Additional depth for the organization.
+Acquired this past week from the Athletics in exchange for minor-league righthander Luis Burgos, the 28-year-old utilityman, who was added to the 40-man roster, hit .197 in 101 games with the A’s last season, appearing at second, third, shortstop, leftfield, centerfield and rightfield.
+He provides additional depth for the organization.

 SUBSCRIBE